syncfusion-content/ej2-charts-docs/ej2-javascript/stock-chart/axis-types.md

 ## DateTime axis

-Date time axis uses date time scale and displays the date time values as axis labels in the specified format. and set the [`valueType`](../api/stock-chart/stockChartAxisModel/#valuetype) of axis to DateTime.
+DateTime axis uses date time scale and displays the date time values as axis labels in the specified format.
+To use DateTime axis, set the [`valueType`](../api/stock-chart/stockChartAxisModel/#valuetype) of axis to `DateTime`.

 {% if page.publishingplatform == "typescript" %}

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}
 {% include code-snippet/stock-chart/getting-started-cs10/index.ts %}
 {% endhighlight %}